-The County’s EAP is designed to provide confidential assistance, free of charge, to employees who are experiencing personal problems, by providing professional consultation, assessment and referral services.
-The EAP can assist with most problems affecting the quality of life at home and on the job.
-EAP services are available to employees, their families, registered domestic partners and retirees.
-For more information or an appointment, email firstname.lastname@example.org or call the Employee Assistance Program at 954-357-5600.
+The County’s EAP provides a variety of services to assist employees experiencing behavioral/mental health, substance abuse or domestic issues.
+In addition, the EAP provides organizational development activities and interventions; incident debriefings, coaching, and teambuilding exercises.
+EAP services are available to employees, their families and registered domestic partner.
+The services are free and completely confidential.
+For more information or an appointment, email eap@ broward.org or call the Employee Assistance Program at 954-357-5600.
 A variety of self-assessment tools are available on the EAP website.
-Visit broward.org/HumanResources and click EMPLOYEE ASSISTANCE PROGRAM.
+Visit Broward.org/HumanResources and click EMPLOYEE ASSISTANCE PROGRAM.

 Employee Code of Ethics

 Broward County’s Employee Code of Ethics provides employees guidance protecting against any conflict of interest and establishes standards for their conduct in situations where conflicts may exist.

 The Employee Code of Ethics applies to all County employees, regardless of classification and/or hours of work.
 A brief summary follows: